 My Art of Drive is this irrepressible urge I have to make things.
 I always feel like the next thing I make is going to be the best thing I make.
 Really going to the point where you know that you truly gave it your everything.

 Clark’s drive to establish this legacy is motivated by the artists that have inspired her, she explains.
 “I feel immense gratitude, not just for what they did to make my life easier as an artist and a person, but also for the deep work that my heroes made.”
 And this feeds into her desire to mentor.
 “I really hope that I make it easier for the next generation to be whoever they are and say whatever they want to say,” she adds.

 An award-winning mind that’s driven by change

-Since, she’s collaborated with world-renowned artists and become the first woman in 20 years to win a Grammy for Best Alternative Album.
+Since then, she’s collaborated with world-renowned artists and became the first woman in 20 years to win a Grammy for Best Alternative Album.
 We could go on.
 Clark is without doubt one of the most versatile and accomplished artists of our times.